YoloNomy/YoloNomy.github.io/docs/codes/Meca/Kepler.md

 # General proof of the first law

-# General proof of the third law
+# Third law for ellipses